Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Excitation creation

 The conjugacy class $C$ is viewed as the flux of the loop and it is related to the $L_M^c$ term in Eq.~(\ref{eq_loop}).
 The irrep $R$ is viewed as the charge decoration of the loop and is related to the $T_{P}^{q_cg\bar{q}_{c^{\prime}}}$ term in Eq.~(\ref{eq_loop}).
-Physically, the charge decoration is allowed to freely travel along the loop excitation.
+Physically, a charge decoration is allowed to freely travel along a loop excitation.
 Thus, if we consider the thickened membrane $M$ in Eq.~(\ref{eq_loop}) to be a disk-like membrane similar to those in Fig.~\ref{fig_connect1_L}, there will be a pair of charge and anti-charge decorations on a loop excitation.
-We can move the decorations and annihilate them, which results in a pure loop (i.e., without charge decorations).
-To encompass the decorated loops, we need to consider the $M$ to be a cylinder-like membrane as shown in Fig.~\ref{fig_connect2_L}, and let the two endpoints of the string $P$ live on the two boundaries of the direct part of the cylinder membrane.
-In this case, we create a pair of loop and anti-loop, and they carry the charge decoration and the anti-charge decoration respectively.
+Thus, the total charge decoration carried by this loop sums to the trivial charge decoration.
+The total topological quantum number of this loop is the same as a pure loop (i.e., without charge decorations).
+To encompass decorated loops (i.e., the total charge decorations can be nontrivial), we need to consider the $M$ to be a cylindrical membrane as shown in Fig.~\ref{fig_connect2_L}, and let the two endpoints of the string $P$ live on the two boundaries of the direct part of the cylindrical membrane.
+In this case, we create a pair of loop and anti-loop, and they carry a charge decoration and an anti-charge decoration respectively.
 Besides, the operator Eq.~(\ref{eq_loop}) automatically becomes a string operator Eq.~(\ref{eq_particle}) for a pair of particle and anti-particle when we set $c=e$.
-In the following discussion, we only consider $M$ to be a cylinder-like membrane.
+In the following discussion, we only consider $M$ to be a cylindrical membrane.

+Finally, we illustrate how local degrees of freedom in Eq.~(\ref{eq_loop}) are changed by the local operators.
+For the cylindrical membrane operator $W_M\left( C, R;c, j;c^{\prime}, j^{\prime} \right)$, we denote the two boundaries of $M$ as $\partial_0M$ and $\partial_1M$.
+Here we adopt the same notation as for strings: $\partial_0M$ denotes the boundary of $M$ where the construction of the membrane operator begins, and $\partial_1M$ denotes the opposite boundary where the construction finishes.
+This convention is consistent with the notation $\partial_0L$ and $\partial_1L$ introduced for strings below Eq.~(\ref{eq_T_connect}).